 SRT source code, complete with building tools and tutorials, is for any developer who aims to deliver low-latency video streaming solutions for their users.
 This can include broadcast solution providers, video streaming technology vendors, enterprise video platform developers, live event production companies, OEM hardware developers, and any other developer needing low latency video streaming for hardware or software.
 Sample utilities are also included in the repository to accelerate trials and provide integration code examples.

-Open source SRT will be distributed under LGPLv2.
-We chose LGPL because it strikes a balance between driving adoption for open source SRT, while encouraging contributions to improve upon it by the community of adopters.
-Thus, any third party is free to use SRT as a self-contained library dynamically linked at runtime.
+Open source SRT is distributed under MPL-2.0.
+We chose Mozilla Public License because it strikes a balance between driving adoption for open source SRT, while encouraging contributions to improve upon it by the community of adopters.
+Thus, any third party is free to use the SRT source in a larger work regardless of how that larger work is compiled.
 Should they make source code changes, they would be obligated to make those changes available to the community.